jetbrains-academy/Python-Libraries-NumPy/NumPy/Transposing Sorting Concatenating/Transpose 1D/task.md

 ## Transpose a 1D array

-Theoretically, it’s possible to transpose a 1D array, but in terms of programming languages, it is not possible to transpose a 1D array.
-The transpose of a 1D array is still a 1D array.
+In terms of programming
+languages, it is not possible to transpose a 1D array: the transpose of a 1D array is still a 1D array.

 A 1D array is a row of a matrix.
 If we have to transpose it, we must convert this 1D matrix to a 2D matrix and then transpose it.
 Check out the example below for